 Use of Pumps to Sample Surface Waters

-1. The best procedure to sample surface waters is to place the Bennett pump in the stream or spring.
-Six inches of water is required.
-The procedure is the same as that used for ground-water samples.
+1. The best procedure to sample surface waters is to place a pump in the stream or spring.
+Sufficient water to cover the pump is required.
+The sampling procedure is then same as that used for ground-water samples.